Check here for our latest update on the New Clerk's House Project!

 In 1855, Fort Nisqually was a trading center for folks from all over.
 They greeted each other in the trade language of the time, Chinook Jargon, by saying “Klahowya” or “welcome”.
-We welcome you to enjoy guided tours of the museum, historic trades demonstrations, and hands-on activities for the whole family.
-Plant your own seeds to take home, learn about the wool lifecycle, sample food prepared in the museum’s period kitchen, and playing Victorian games.
+At our first event of the season, Klahowya, we welcome you to enjoy guided tours of the museum, historic trades demonstrations, and hands-on activities for the whole family.
+Plant your own seeds to take home, meet a cow and learn about dairy products in the 1850’s, sample food prepared in the museum’s period kitchen, and play Victorian games.

-Please note: This event is FREE for all Pierce County residents and members of Indigenous/First Nations tribes.
+Please note: This event is FREE for all Pierce County residents and Tribal Members

 Please provide proof of Pierce County residency or Tribal affiliation (e.g. Washington State ID, utility bill, or Tribal ID) at the entrance to the museum.
 You do not need to purchase or register for tickets in advance if you are a Pierce County resident or member of an Indigenous/First Nations tribe.